alainivars/ansible-roles/hf/system/packet_management/README.rst

 Including an example of how to use your role:

 ---

+- name: Proxmox community
- - hosts: all
+  hosts: all
-   become: false
+  become: true
   roles:
-     - hf_provision_system
+     - { role: roles/hf/system/packet_management }

 License
 -------